AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/RaspberryPi-Pico-W.md

     git clone https://github.com/AVSystem/Anjay-pico-client.git
     ```

-0. Install needed libraries:
+0. Install the required libraries:
     ```
     sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
     ```
 !!! note
-    When using **Windows** you need to go to the [Installing the ARM Toolchain for Windows](https://mynewt.apache.org/latest/get_started/native_install/cross_tools.html#installing-the-arm-toolchain-for-windows) page for instruction on how to install this libraries.
+    If you're using **Windows**, follow the [Installing the ARM Toolchain for Windows](https://mynewt.apache.org/latest/get_started/native_install/cross_tools.html#installing-the-arm-toolchain-for-windows) instruction on how to install these libraries.

-    When using **MacOS**, run the following command:
+    If you're using **MacOS**, run the following command:

     ```
     brew install armmbed/formulae/arm-none-eabi-gcc
     ```

 ### Compile the application
-0. Go to the Anjay-pico-client repository and update submodules:
+0. Go to the `Anjay-pico-client` repository and update submodules:
     ```
     cd Anjay-pico-client
     git submodule update --init --recursive
     mkdir build && cd build
     ```

 0. Build the project with `<ssid>` and `<pass>` replaced with your WIFI name and password respectively.
 LwM2M Client Endpoint Name is also configured by `<endpoint_name>` parameter.
-If you want to use Pre-Shared Key option you will need `<identity>` and `<psk>` too:
+If you want to use the Pre-Shared Key option, you need to provide `<identity>` and `<psk>`:

     === "Pre-Shared Key"
         ``` psk